maxmax1992/LiveChat/README.md

 4. ```python manage.py makemigrations```
 5. ```python manage.py migrate```
-#### If you dont have redis installed locally, install it.
+(Optional) If you dont have redis installed locally, install it.
 Open new terminal window and execute follwing command:
 6. ```python manage.py redis-server```
  In project root:
 7. ```python manage.py runserver```
 8. Navigate in your browser to localhost:/8000